Chenvel/CleanArchPlugin/README.md

 Plugin for IDE PyCharm that analyzes project and calculates The Main Sequence

-version - 1.0.0 beta
+version - 1.1 beta

 <h2>How to use</h2>

+<h3>How to open GUI</h3>
 1. Wait until your IDE will ready for working
-2. Press hot keys Ctrl + Alt + \ (Backslash) and then Ctrl + Alt + / (Forward slash)
+2. Press hot keys **Alt + C** and then **Alt + A**
 3. Plugin's GUI will open, and you will see your project's Main Sequence

+<h3>How to use plugin</h3>
+1. Open any file in your project
+2. You'll see notification with I (Stability) and A (Abstraction)

 <h4>About GUI</h4>
-My GUI is not adaptive yet (will be), but it's working

-1. The white squares is all your python files in the project
+1. The grey circles is all your python files in the project
-2. The red square is your opened python file
+2. The red circle is your opened python file
-3. If you hover any square then the GUI will show perpendiculars from current square to the OX and OY axis
+3. If you hover any circle then the GUI will show perpendiculars from current circle to the OX and OY axis
-4. If you click on the square then PyCharm will open this square's file
+4. If you click on the circle then PyCharm will open this circle's file

 <h2>How to download</h2>

-1. Download .jar file (/jar/PycharmPlugin-....jar)
+1. Download any .jar file (/jar/PycharmPlugin-....jar)
 2. Open your IDE PyCharm
 3. Go to settings (Ctrl + Alt + S (Windows/Linux), ⌘ (MacOS))
 4. Open plugin menu